resultsystems/relationships/readme.md

  <a name="has-many-through-several"></a>
 ## Has Many Through Several

- - Similar to Laravel's hasManyThrough
+ - Similar to Laravel's hasMany

 The "has-many-through-several" relationship provides a convenient shortcut for accessing distant relations via an intermediate relation.
 For example, a `Group` model might have many `Teacher` models through the intermediates `Schedule` and `Skill` model.
 In this example, you could easily gather all teachers for a given group.
 Let's look at the tables required to define this relationship: